 Known as the deadliest virus in human history, the Human Immunodeficiency Virus, commonly known as HIV, has killed millions of human beings since it began in the early 1980s.

 Individuals who acquired HIV died due to the disease it causes, Acquired Immunodeficiency Syndrome, or AIDS.
 HIV can be transmitted from one infected person to another through blood or other body fluids.
-Activities such as sex and unsafe injection practices are among the most common causes of the transmission.
+Activities such as sex and unsafe injection practices are among the most common causes of transmission.

-We are currently facing a worldwide pandemic due to coronavirus, but we did not realize that there is a much deadlier virus present and has been going around for years.
+We are currently facing a worldwide pandemic due to coronavirus, but we did not realize that there is a much deadlier virus present that has been going around for years.
 The influenza virus kills around 290,000 to 650,000 people every year.

 However, influenza already has a vaccine that is given to people every year.
 Most people are now slowly forgetting how far worse the said virus is because the vaccine is alleviating its symptoms, and COVID-19 would have the same fate when vaccines started to become available soon.

-Before the World Health Assembly declared that smallpox was eliminated entirely in 1980, it already took the lives of millions of people for thousands of years.
+Before the World Health Assembly declared that smallpox was eliminated entirely in 1980, it had already taken the lives of millions of people for thousands of years.
 This ailment claims one in every three individuals that become infected with the virus.
 Those who survived the disease carry lifelong scars or, worst, blindness.

 We are now free of smallpox and since the vaccine was successfully distributed worldwide, there has been no reported transmission of the said disease.
 But there are still small quantities of smallpox virus that existed today and can be found in two research laboratories in Russia and Atlanta, Georgia.